cmpt376W/tiflash/README.md

 See [TiFlash Development Guide](/docs/DEVELOPMENT.md) and [TiFlash Design documents](/docs/design).

-Before submitting a pull request, please use [format-diff.py](format-diff.py) to format source code, otherwise CI build may raise error.
+Before submitting a pull request, please use [format-diff.py](format-diff.py) to format the source code, otherwise CI build may raise an error.

 > **NOTE**: It is required to use clang-format 12.0.0+.